With Iran war exit elusive, Trump aides vie to affect outcome

 But the military achievements have been seriously undercut by Iran’s stepped-up attacks on oil tankers and transport facilities in the Gulf, driving up oil prices.

-Trump has said he will decide when to end the campaign.
-He and his aides say they are far ahead of the four- to six-week timeframe Trump initially announced.
+Mr Trump has said he will decide when to end the campaign.
+He and his aides say they are far ahead of the four- to six-week timeframe Mr Trump initially announced.

 The shifting reasons for launching the conflict, which has spilled over into more than half a dozen other countries, have only made it more difficult to predict what comes next.

-If Iran's stranglehold on the waterway pushes U.S. gas prices high enough, that could increase political pressure on Trump to end the military campaign to help his Republican Party, which is defending narrow majorities in Congress in November's midterm elections.
+If Iran’s stranglehold on the waterway pushes US gas prices high enough, that could increase political pressure on Mr Trump to end the military campaign to help his Republican Party, which is defending narrow majorities in Congress in November’s midterm elections.

-Trump has recently refrained from pushing the idea that the war seeks to topple the government in Tehran.
-U.S. intelligence indicates that Iran's leadership is not at risk of collapse anytime soon, Reuters reported on Wednesday.
+Mr Trump has recently refrained from pushing the idea that the war seeks to topple the government in Tehran.

+US intelligence indicates that Iran’s leadership is not at risk of collapse anytime soon, Reuters reported on March 11.

-Since the start of the war, some aides have struggled to convince Trump that the Iran campaign was unlikely to unfold in the same way as the January 3 Venezuela raid that captured President Nicolas Maduro, according to another source familiar with the administration’s thinking.
+Since the start of the war, some aides have struggled to convince Mr Trump that the Iran campaign was unlikely to unfold in the same way as the Jan 3 Venezuela raid that captured President Nicolas Maduro, according to another source familiar with the administration’s thinking.

-That operation opened the way for Trump to coerce former Maduro loyalists into giving him considerable sway over the country's vast oil reserves – without requiring extended U.S. military action.
+That operation opened the way for Mr Trump to coerce former Maduro loyalists into giving him considerable sway over the country’s vast oil reserves – without requiring extended US military action.

 Iran, by contrast, has proved a much tougher, better-armed foe with an entrenched clerical and security establishment.

-Experts have rejected claims by Trump aides that Iran had been within weeks of being able to produce a nuclear weapon, despite the president’s insistence in June that U.S.-Israeli bombing had “obliterated” its nuclear program.
+Experts have rejected claims by Mr Trump aides that Iran had been within weeks of being able to produce a nuclear weapon, despite the president’s insistence in June that US-Israeli bombing had “obliterated” its nuclear programme.

 “The MAGA base is going to give the president wiggle room,” said Republican strategist Ford O’Connell.
 REUTERS